NethermindEth/eigenlayer/README.md

+> ⚠️ This repository has been archived and no longer maintained.
+The codebase has been moved to https://github.com/Layr-Labs/eigenlayer-cli ⚠️

 # EigenLayer CLI

 EigenLayer CLI is used to manage core operator functionalities like local key management, operator registration and updates.